ORNL-QCI/TISCC/README.md

 grid->resource_counter(hw_master);
 ```

-If the Bell preparation circuit were fed into a simulation (or real hardware), one might wish to perform a Pauli correction depending on the measured value of the joint XX operator.
+If this Bell preparation circuit were fed into a simulator (or real hardware), one might wish to perform a Pauli correction depending on the measured value of the joint XX operator.
+To aid in these types of situations, TISCC contains functions that help collect the qsite labels for which resulting measurement outcomes need to be multiplied.

 ```
 // Collect measurement qsites for all X stabilizers lying between the two default-edge logical X operators